Between The Blinds

 “And besides..”, he added.
 “There literally isn’t anything I can do to avoid staring at her..
 Really.
 She is smart.
 She is kind.
 She is intuitive.
 She is fun.
 She is a sad soul who desperately wants and needs to feel happy.
 She is beautiful, in all sorts of ways I can’t even describe, short of writing a dedicated epic about her..

 Come to think about it, I love everything about her and I find her very much enthralling, from the top of her slender, elegant horns, down to the tip of her fluffy tail.
 The fact that she is also a klutz just makes her all the more endearing..

-So when you say, ‘I keep catching you staring at Seressa’, you, Miss Tonic, are missing the whole point!”
+So when you say, ‘I keep catching you staring at her’, you, Miss Tonic, are missing the whole point of Seressa Wraiven!”

 Tonic held her step and just stared at the halfling sneaking before her.

 “I..
 I can’t believe I am hearing all this from you..”, she stammered.